Radiotherapy for melanoma

 Radiotherapy treatment is carefully planned.
-On your first visit, you lie under a scanner or a large machine called a simulator, which takes X-rays.
+On your first visit, you lie under a specialised CT scanning machine.

-The doctor uses the scan or X-rays to work out where to give the treatment to kill the most cancer cells and miss as much healthy body tissue as possible.
+The doctor uses the machine to work out where to give the treatment to kill the most cancer cells and miss as much healthy body tissue as possible.